gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 This value must contain an array with zero or more elements.
 Each element must be an object with the following values:

 - `name`: The name of the file.
 A string.
 This will be used to calculate the name of the file in the cache.
 - `url`: The location of the file.
 A string.
-In version 0.1, this must be a path relative to the module.
+In version 0.2, this must be a path relative to the module.
+- `size`: The size of the file in bytes.
+A number.
+- `sha1`: The SHA1 hash of the file content.
+A hex string.
+- `md5`: The MD5 hash of the file content.
+A hex string.

 ## Example

 ```
 {
-    "formatVersion": "0.1",
+    "formatVersion": "0.2",
+    "component": {
+        "group": "my.group",
+        "module": "mylib",
+        "version": "1.2"
+    }
     "builtBy": {
         "gradle": {
             "version": "4.3",